Class Syllabus

 1. We will use the following textbook:

 • Power System Analysis, A Mathematical Approach, by Steven Low.
-It can accessed at http://netlab.caltech.edu/book/book.html Please note that this book is still in the draft stage, so there might be some errors and typos.
+It can be found at https://netlab.caltech.edu/book_reg/.
+You may need to register to get access.
+Please note that this book is still in the draft stage, so there might be some errors and typos.

 2. These references can be helpful: